VasupariSaikumar/Vasuparisaikumar/README.md

 ## 👋 About Me

-Hi, I'm **Vasupari** — a passionate developer focused on building practical, AI-powered applications.
+Hi, I'm **Sai Kumar Vasupari** — a passionate developer focused on building practical, AI-powered applications.
 I recently created **Food AI**, an app that suggests the nearest food stalls based on user location.

 ### 🚀 What I Do